Global existence and blow up for systems of nonlinear wave equations related to the weak null condition: Acknowledgments

 \section{Acknowledgments}

-It is a pleasure to thank Professors Soichiro Katayama and Hideaki Sunagawa for their helpful comments.
+Special thanks go to the referee for a lot of valuable suggestions which have improved the presentation of this paper.
+It is also a pleasure to thank Professors Soichiro Katayama and Hideaki Sunagawa for their helpful comments.
 The first author was supported in part by the Grant-in-Aid for Scientific Research (C) (No.\,18K03365), Japan Society for the Promotion of Science (JSPS).